 The last one was easy to plan, because I’d heard about PeruRail’s Andean Explorer train.
 We were fortunate in that northbound itineraries like ours seem to be less popular and they were cheaper as a result.
 Our tickets cost $169 booked online.

 The first two segments were most easily traveled by bus, with several companies servicing each route.
 I booked the La Paz to Copacabana segment in advance on Vicuña via Kanoo tours online for $7/person.
-Once in Copacabana we booked the Copacabana to Puno segment with the Titicaca company (which was the only company offering morning departures) for 30 Bolivianos/person (if I recall correctly.
-Equivalent to $4.35).
+Once in Copacabana we booked the Copacabana to Puno segment with the Titicaca company (which was the only company offering morning departures) for 30 Bolivianos/person ($4.35).

 As I usually do, I employed TripAdvisor to find hotels with the best balance of reviews, location, and price.
 Fortunately it’s easy to get a great hotel for relatively little money in Bolivia and Peru.
 We were very happy with all of our hotel choices during the trip: